Ted Bastin: Work

 He collaborated with David Bohm to organize the "Quantum Theory and Beyond" colloquium at Cambridge University in July 1968, chaired by O. R. Frisch.
 The colloquium was sponsored by the Royal Society, Carnegie Institution of Science, and Theoria Inc., and resulted in a book by the same name.
 Bastin worked with David Bohm on other theoretical physics projects as well, particularly by having discussions with the latter on his theory of hidden variables in quantum theory.

 Bastin was a founding member, with H. Pierre Noyes, Clive W. Kilmister, John Amson and Frederick Parker-Rhodes, of the Alternative Natural Philosophy Association (ANPA), Cambridge, England.
 Their first meeting was held in the autumn of 1979 at Prof. Kilmister's "Red Tiles Cottage " near Lewes.
 The organization was joined in 1980 by David McGoveran and Tom Etter, among others.
 Meetings were first held annually at King's College, Cambridge and now continue annually at Westcott House.

 Bastin gave serious attention to paranormal phenomena, notably the psychokinesis of Uri Geller. and psychic surgeon Zé Arigó.

 Bastin was also, with Margaret Masterman, Dorothy Emmet and R. B. Braithwaite a founding member of the Epiphany Philosophers in Cambridge, a society founded to pursue links between science and religion, and which was based on the journal Theoria to Theory.

-Bastin died in Wales in 2011.
+Bastin died in Wales in 2011, he was survived by his wife and son.